 Other participants were instructed to hold the pencil between their lips without touching the pencil with their teeth; this forces the muscles to contract, resulting in a frown.
 The authors hypothesized that participants who were led to smile would judge the cartoons as funnier than participants who were led to frown.

 Since this work, others added new criteria, such a “how” a person smiles, whether it’s a fake smile, or authentic (Duchene), whether teeth are exposed, the cheeks are lifted, and the corners of the mouth are raised.
 They’ve also discovered that there is a greater effect on a person’s experience with positive events (funny video clips or cartoons) than on someone having a negative experience, such as watching unpleasant video clips (Soussignan, 2002).

-Hmmmmmmm.
+Hmm.
 That can’t be good for my theory.
 Nevertheless…

-In this newer study, where pencils were replaced by chopsticks, they also showed this induced smiling may have benefits for our hearts.
+In this newer study, where pencils were replaced with chopsticks, they also showed this induced smiling may have benefits for our hearts.
 Here’s the take-home point: “The researchers say their findings suggest smiling during brief periods of stress may help reduce the body's stress response, regardless of whether the person actually feels happy or not.”

 And if that’s not enough…

-3. Contagious Others will want to be with you.
+- Is contagious.
+Others will want to be with you.
 You will be helping others feel good.

-When you smile at someone else and they smile a real smile in return - you are helping to create physiological changes in their bodies that may benefit them, as well as yourself.
+When you smile at someone else and they smile a real smile in return, you are helping to create physiological changes in their bodies that may benefit them as well as yourself.

-If you are feeling good, let others know it, it will look good on you, and help others around you.
+If you are feeling good, let others know it.
+It will look good on you, and help others around you.
 If you are not feeling good, go get a pencil and hold it between your teeth.

-Copyright 2012 Karen Kleiman, LCSW postpartumstress.com
+Copyright 2012 Karen Kleiman, LCSW.